k-sanchez/workshop_networks_xcbh/01_mltreeinference.md

 ## Download and install

-Download the latest version from https://github.com/stamatak/standard-RAxML/archive/refs/heads/master.zip.
+Download the latest version from [GitHub](https://github.com/stamatak/standard-RAxML/archive/refs/heads/master.zip).
 Alternatively, if you use UNIX and have `git` installed, open the terminal and type:

 ```sh
 git clone https://github.com/stamatak/standard-RAxML.git
 ```

-to download the repo.
+to download the repository.
 Uncompress the `.zip` and move to the newly created folder.

 ### Windows